JolinZhang/cs540/P4/README.md

 3. `observe` - update the `self.particleList` (the list of the particles) by the given evidences of the probability from the sensor.

+## Question 5 (4 points): Approximate Inference with Time Elapse

+- use the `elapseTime` from `ExactInference` to get the updated distribution dictionary.
+- used the normized data set convert that to a list of particles.
+- update the new partile list.

+## Question 6 (4 points): Joint Particle Filter Observation